 - Mash part of a ripe banana and measure out ¼ cup.
 Place the ¼ cup of mashed banana in a bowl.

 - Mix in the maple syrup and peanut butter.

 - Mix in the oat flour.

-- Mix in 1-2 tablespoons of chocolate chips.
+- Mix in the chocolate chips.

 - Once everything is combined, pour the batter into a ramekin and microwave for 1 minute.